angus-mackenzie/ASD-Notes/ASD11.md

 * Most popular alternative to Microsoft Office, **LibreOffice/OpenOffice**, is open source
 * Mozilla Firefox and Google Chrome browsers are open source
 * SQLite, file-based open source database, deployed with Android and Apple devices, Mozilla Firefox
-* MySQL, open source database is used in critical applications by Google, Yahoo, NASA - I really don't know how accurate this is anymore.
+* MySQL, open source database is used in critical applications by Google, Yahoo, NASA (I really don't know how accurate this is anymore)
 # Open Source and Business
 * Software companies responds to Open Source differently:
     * Some use it extensively to build their business